 - Column/row grouping.

-distribution.
-You must ship an additional library with your
+You must ship two additional libraries with your application.
+JFormDesigner

 Layout manager properties¶